-- 1. An on-line treatment system shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of run-off.
+- 1. An on-line retention treatment system shall be designed to meet, either by itself or in conjunction with other BMP(s), the stormwater quality treatment criteria specified in Part II of Volume I. treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of run-off.
 In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi-impervious areas separately from any other contributing area. - 2.
-Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Chapter 3 of this Volume II. - 3.
+Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Part III of this Volume II. - 3.
 The design of the system must be such that the water velocities and associated flow path through the storage pond do not cause the accumulated pollutants to be flushed out of the treatment pond up to the 25-year, 24-hour design storm.

-History Note: SWFWMD ERP Information Manual Part B, section 5.2.c.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 5.2.c.
+Amended.

 d.
-Off-line Treatment Systems.
+Off-line Retention Treatment Systems.

-- 1. Off-line treatment systems shall treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
+- 1. Off-line retention treatment systems shall be designed to meet, either by itself or in conjunction with other BMP(s), the stormwater quality treatment criteria specified in Part II of Volume I. treat the runoff from the first one-inch of rainfall; or as an option for projects or project sub-units with drainage areas less than 100 acres, the first one-half inch of runoff.
 In determining the runoff from one-inch of rainfall, the applicant must provide calculations determining run-off from the directly connected impervious and semi-impervious areas separately from any other contributing area. - 2.
-Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Chapter 3 of this Volume II.
+Total treatment volume shall again be available within 72 hours, however, only that volume which can again be available within 36 hours may be counted as part of the volume required for water quantity storage under Part III of this Volume II.

-History Note: SWFWMD ERP Information Manual Part B, section 5.2.d e.
-Underground Exfiltration Systems.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 5.2.d.
+Amended e.
+Underground Exfiltration Treatment Systems.